Algostu/chungyo/readme.md

    You can check download list from [this link](2).

 ## 🚀 Let's Get Quick Start
- From here, we introduce hello usage of our project, such as register your video file as trainer used for bases of certain exercises.
+ From here, we introduce you how to introduce our program.
+ Chungyo designed GUI to provide easy use environment for users.
- You can get a example result in 5 minutes with these follow steps: (Register Trainer) If you are new to our project, use --sys 10 options, which is made for getting result fast.
+ You can get a example result in a few seconds with this code:
    ```
-   python main.py --sys 10
+   python main.py
    ```

-   This command will store trainer's basic skeleton from either video or picture, which will be used for resizing one's exercise motion.
-We only support video file as input which we pass to openpose for getting info about your body parts.
+   This command will start our first page that sign in.
+After the sign in, follow  the steps below.
+   1. Upload Video files
+   2. Make Personal Trainer
+   3. Analyze Guide Line
+   4. Comment from Expert

    ![Register](https://github.com/I-Love-IU/pose-difference/blob/master/docs/AC_%5B20191011-035747%5D.gif?raw=true)